-Ask: The Prostate Cancer Community Assistance, Research and Education (PC-CARE) Act - Rep. Greg Murphy (R-NC) will soon introduce the PC-CARE Act to establish a Prostate Cancer Coordinating Committee to monitor, coordinate, and evaluate the activities of Federal prostate cancer research programs.
+Ask: The Prostate Cancer Community Assistance, Research and Education (PC-CARE) Act - Rep. Greg Murphy (R-NC) introduced H.R.1315, the PC-CARE Act to establish a Prostate Cancer Coordinating Committee to monitor, coordinate, and evaluate the activities of Federal prostate cancer research programs.
 This bill would ensure that federal agencies - including the NIH, DoD, CDC, VA, and others - are meeting regularly to discuss priorities in prostate cancer research and align their work with private funders in order to maximize value and move more quickly toward a cure.
-We ask for your support and cosponsorship of the PC-CARE Act as soon as it is introduced.
+We ask for your support and cosponsorship of H.R.1315, the PC-CARE Act.